nsivakanthan/SALSA/README.md

 # Results:

-To see the full results with explanation, feel free to read our paper or visit this [website](https://nsivakanthan.github.io/SALSA/)!
+To see the full results with explanation, we invite you to read our paper.
+We include more visuals on our [website](https://nsivakanthan.github.io/SALSA/).

 # Pipeline